 Know Your Audience: Research Your Trade Show Attendees

 It is quite incredible how many details you can find online in terms of event research.
 Whether you are looking to build relationships with other trade show participants, or with the trade show attendees, you should plan on doing pre-trade-show research.
 Look at the Eventbrite lists to see who is attending and from which companies.
 RSVP lists are also available online at most trade shows.
 Educate yourself prior to attending and learn more about your future partners, or perhaps, more about your competition.

 Master Your Sales Pitch or Elevator Speech

 The attention span of the individual human is at an all-time low.
+To sell at a trade show you must be quick.
 In fact, based on a 2018 report, the average human attention span is less than 9 seconds.
 With this being said, how can you grab the attention of attendees to stop by your booth?